 #MeToo Oscars: What's changed?

-The 2018 Oscars directly addressed the #MeToo movement against sexual assault, misconduct and inequality in Hollywood and beyond.
+The 2018 Oscars directly addressed the #MeToo movement, so how are women faring in the industry this year?

-Many believed the culture had shifted dramatically and that a record number of female filmmakers would emerge from the movement.

 -